streem/streem-sdk-android/README.md

     }
 ```

-Then, use the Activity launcher that was registered earlier to launch the Streem experience and enter the lobby:
+Then, use the Activity launcher that was registered earlier to launch the Streem experience and enter the lobby. `launch()` will launch a new Activity and should only be called once.

 Java: